 This will allow you to bet on the style that best suits your site.

 The most important thing is to follow the sequence.
 Your site will only benefit from this, because the whole graphic concept becomes consistent and harmonious.
-Even one random character can "bite" and make you feel like something is wrong here.
+Even one random character can "bite" and make you feel like something is wrong.

 4. Try to use vectors

-Icons on websites are increasingly being used as vectors (SVG format) rather than bitmap graphics.
+Website icons are increasingly being used as vectors (SVG format) rather than raster graphics.

-The advantage of vectors is that they scale according to space which they should occupy.
+The advantage of vectors is that they scale according to the space they need to occupy.
 In other words, they look good on both large screens and smaller devices like smartphones and tablets.
 By manipulating their size, they do not lose focus and clarity at all.

-You can learn more about this in our text on SEO-optimization of images.
+You can learn more about this in our text on image SEO.

-This tip is one of the most obvious, but it shouldn't be overlooked.
+This tip is one of the most obvious, but it should not be overlooked.

-Again, it's all about consistency throughout the design.
+Again, it's all about the consistency of the whole design.
 If the colors of the icons are chosen correctly, then the whole site will simply be more beautiful.

 6. If the context is unclear, use shortcuts

 Some icons are obvious to us.They illustrate, for example, an airplane, a house, a computer screen.
-They reproduce shapes familiar to us from childhood.
+They reproduce forms familiar to us from childhood.

-Others, such as the so-called hamburger (three dashes illustrating a mobile menu), refresh (circled arrow), close (cross), or a triangle pointing to the right ("play ") do not represent real objects.
-They are simply conventional - their meaning must have been learned at some point in our lives.
+Others, such as the so-called hamburger (three dashes illustrating the mobile menu), refresh (circled arrow), close (cross) or the triangle pointing to the right ("play") do not represent real objects.
+They are simply conventional - their meaning had to be learned at some point in our lives.

-It happens that icons can function on their own.
+It happens that icons can function by themselves.
 The vast majority of users can recognize what they represent just by their shape.
 If an action is associated with an icon when clicked or tapped, we intuitively understand what function we are dealing with.
 However, it all makes sense when the context is clear to us.
-In many cases, this is not the case.
+In many cases this is not the case.

-The above image is from text I posted on our blog in 2015 (handy site).
-As you can see, this custom related to UX (user experience) is still relevant today.
+The image above is from a text I posted on our blog in 2015 (handy site).
+As you can see, this custom associated with UX (user experience) is still relevant today.

-The label adds context and most simply explains to us what this action is for.
+The label adds context and explains in the simplest way what the action is for.

-7. You can also always look at how your competitors are doing
+7. You can also always see how your competitors are doing it

-Icons are used so widely on websites that your biggest competitors' websites are almost certainly full of them.
+Website icons are used so widely that your biggest competitors' websites are almost certainly full of them.

-Look at the sites of your competitors.
-Perhaps you will find some inspiration there that you can use when you change the style of your own site.
+Look at the websites of your competitors.
+You might find some inspiration there that you can use to restyle your own site.